Seahawks may need to lean on Doug Baldwin even more with Tyler Lockett out with injury

 - Seahawks lose game, Tyler Lockett and grip on No. 2 seed as Cardinals surprise

-Baldwin became even more of a focal point of the offense in the second half after Tyler Lockett was lost for the year with what appeared to be a broken leg (the team referred to it only as a leg injury after the game and said that he would need surgery.
-But the fact that Russell Wilson said there was blood visible could suggest a compound fracture).
+Baldwin became even more of a focal point of the offense in the second half after Tyler Lockett was lost for the year with what appeared to be a broken leg (the team referred to it only as a leg injury after the game and said that he would need surgery, but the fact that Russell Wilson said there was blood visible could suggest a compound fracture).

 Baldwin was targeted on 14 of the 32 passes Russell Wilson threw following Lockett’s injury, catching nine for 117 yards and a touchdown.